List of Brisbane Lions players: 2022 COVID contingency list

 For the 2022 season, clubs were permitted a supplementary list of 20 state league players, who would be available to play in the AFL if players were unavailable due to the league's health and safety protocols during the COVID-19 pandemic.
 Brisbane selected VFL players from Coburg, Port Melbourne and their own reserves team.
-None played an AFL game for the Lions.
+None played an AFL game for the Lions in 2022, though Bruce Reville later played for the club at AFL level.